mholt/photobak/README.md

 I have an Android phone, and I love using Google Photos.
 It's amazing: free, unlimited photo storage that is automatically indexed and organized and searchable.
 When I take a picture on my phone, it goes straight to the cloud, and then my phone frees up space.
 This is all automatic, and it's great.

 The problem is, what if I lose access to my Google account?
 I have no local copy of my memories.
 They skipped my computer and went straight to the cloud.
-This program was designed for
+This program is designed for users who are too busy to manually download all their photos on a regular basis but still want a local copy of them, just in case.